postralai/masquerade/README.md

 1. MCP removes the sensitive data from the PDF and writes a new redacted PDF to a temp folder
 1. The MCP returns redaction summary to Claude.
 That includes masked values of the sensitive data (2 first charactes), page specific number of redactions, and the path to the redacted PDF.
 1. Claude will either print the redacted PDF path or the user has to ask for it
-1. The user can now upload the PDF to Claude and start quering it if he/she feels comfortable with the applied redactions.
+1. The user can now upload the redacted PDF to Claude and start quering it if he/she feels comfortable with the applied redactions.

 ## Installation